Tableaux de bord des données

-ILO indicators that measure poverty with respect to the labour force include working poverty rate, disaggregated by sex, with temporal coverage spanning from 2000 to 2020.
+ILO indicators that measure poverty with respect to the labour force include working poverty rate, disaggregated by age groupings and sex, with temporal coverage spanning from 2000 to 2016.
 The chart displays linear trends in working poverty rate over time for all individuals over 15 years of age.

 Labour Productivity (Source: ILO)